ashn-dot-dev/sunder/README.md

 + [`nasm`](https://www.nasm.us/) or [`yasm`](https://yasm.tortall.net/) (x86-64 NASM backend only)
 + `clang-format` (development only)

-The top-level Dockerfile defines a Debian image with all development dependencies pre-installed.
+The top-level Dockerfile defines a Debian image with dependencies for native x86-64 development pre-installed.
 The Docker image can be built and run with:

 ```sh
 $ docker buildx build --platform=linux/amd64 --tag sunder .             # Build the image (do this once)